cansyl/DEEPScreen/README.md

     * **RXRb_Molecular_Docking_Input_Files.zip** contains various input files/datasets for the molecular docking experiment on the RXRbeta target protein, to be used in the DEEPScreen vs conventional classifier comparison.
     * **Representative_Targets_GeneName_UniProtAcc_ChEMBLid_Family_Size.txt** contains target protein related information for the representative targets dataset (an in-house chemical bias and negative selection bias free benchmark dataset constructred in this study), including gene names, UniProt accessions, ChEMBL ids, family information and the number of active compounds for each target.

-* **trainingFiles** folder includes the files directly used in the training and testing of the system:
+* **result_files** folder includes the files directly used in the training and testing of the system:
     * **act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data.txt** contains the active and inactive compound information for each target protein in ChEMBL, before the similarity-based negative training dataset enrichment process.
 In this file, there are two lines for each target, in the following format:

        ```